ptsefton/omeka-python-utils/xlsx2omeka.md

 * There is an Omeka Type and the Omeka Type exists as an Item Type in your Omeka isntances (or use the `-y` flag to auto-create)

 ## Some items are coming through without a title but there is a `Title` column in my spreadsheet.
-Check that there is no space before or after Title in the column-header - sometimes spurious spaces seem to be created by Excel when importing CSV files.
+Check that there is no space before or after Title in the column-header - sometimes spurious spaces get created by Excel when importing CSV files.

 ## Some files won't upload

-Check the Omeka confiuration allows upload of that file type, and check that the file is within the upload limits you configured on the server (above).
+Check the Omeka confiuration allows upload of that file type, and check that the file is within the upload limits you configured on the server see above.